marziamura/blog/src/content/posts/positivesexualeducation.md

 I might have looked strong from my answer.
 But I was shaking.
 I still remember how I felt my heart pulsing in my chest the and sense of humiliation for having been identified as a part of my body in a way that didn't sound like a compliment at all. <br/>
 </br>
-How can we feel comfortable in our professional roles and in all our endevear if other people see us this way.
+How can we feel comfortable in our professional roles and in all our endeavours if other people see us this way.
 How can we expect to be treated equally and fairly if people can still belittle us by referring to our sexuality?

 So, let's start from the basics, let's start with education and normalize the topic.